By Nikki Phipps

 Growing Wild Violet Plants in the Garden

 Growing violets is easy and with care they have many uses in the garden.
 Wild violets make great accents around trees, near water sources, and beds.
-They also make excellent choices for instant ground cover.
+They also make excellent choices for instant ground cover in a woodland garden.
 They can even be grown in containers.

 Both the leaves and flowers (which bloom in late winter/early spring) are also edible and rich in vitamins.